Planning & PlantingGeneral Planting Directions for Trees and Shrubs

 Dig a hole at least twice the size of the root ball.
 If you use peat, soak it and then mix it with soil at a one-to-one ratio.
 We suggest dipping roots in Agri-gel®.
 Plant at the same depth as in the nursery.
 Do not let the roots dry out!
 Pack the soil firmly and water thoroughly.
 Plants require at least 1" water per week during the growing season.
 On most soils, highbush blueberries require regular applications of nitrogen.Back to top

-Prepare planting holes by adding manure (15 bushels dry or 10 bushels fresh per 100 sq ft) and make each large enough to spread out the roots.
+Prepare planting holes by adding manure (15 bushels dry or 10 bushels fresh per 100 sq ft) or compost and make each large enough to spread out the roots.
 Do not allow the fine roots to dry out.
 We suggest soaking roots in Agri-gel ® for 1–2 hours before planting.

+Space 8–12' apart in rows 8–12' apart.
 Spread the roots out, planting the crown even with the soil surface.
 Do not prune roots.
 Pack soil well.
 Water and mulch well.
 After frost danger has passed, prune vines back to 3–5 strong buds.
 Continue to mulch annually with hay or straw.
 Every few years fertilize liberally with granite meal.Back to top

 Later years: Same routine but increase fertilizer.
 Be sure to leave some spears each year to grow stalks that will support the roots and give you more spears next year.
 Keep the bed weed-free and mulched heavily.
 Cautious harvesting for four weeks may be possible in the third year, and full harvest in the fourth and beyond.Back to top

 Dig holes about 1' deep and at least 3' apart in rows.
 Add manure, compost and other slow-release organic fertilizers.
 Plant 2 rhizomes per hole, horizontally with the buds pointed up and cover with 1–2" of loose soil.
 The first year the hop plant requires frequent light watering and mulching.

 Hops grow vertically, with lateral sidearms extending from the main vine and producing cones.
 Vines may grow up to 25' in a single season, and do best if they are trained onto strong twine 12–30' high, supported by a trellis, wire, pole, tree branch or south-facing building.
 When the young vines are about 1' long, select the 2 or 3 most vigorous vines per hill and remove the rest.
 Gently wrap the vines clockwise onto a string.
 Once trained, the vine will guide itself.

 Cut the vines back to the ground after they have been killed by frost.
 Each spring apply a hearty topdressing of manure and compost.
 To help control vigor, prune roots by cutting a 2–3' circle with a shovel around the base of the plant in spring.Back to top

 Every 10 years or so, divide plants in early spring, leaving about a third of the crown in place.
-Cut up the remainder into fist-sized pieces and replant.
+Cut up the remainder into fist-sized pieces to replant.Back to top

 Shallow-rooted plants require light acid soil (pH 4.0–5.5), preferably cool, moist and high in organic matter, though will grow in dry locations.
 Plant them in spring once the ground can be worked.
 For a 5x5' bed for 10 plants: